X2CommunityCore/X2WOTCCommunityHighlander/README.md

 ```

 If all goes well, you should get the usual XCOM Launcher, so you can enable
-X2WOTCCommunityHighlander (and RunUncookedWithDLC if required) and run the game like
+X2WOTCCommunityHighlander and run the game like normal.
-normal.

 ## Cooking a Final Release